Dithering (and math)!

 , then take the value of the current pixel (indicated by the *), and then because of it being an error diffusion algorithm, by definition we add the value of the current pixel to the surrounding pixels based on their position in the kernel.

-This gives us a nice base result to work off of.
+This gives us a nice base result to work off of (and to compare to).

 Atkinson Dithering